-Building Reuse Project
+Building Reuse and Renovation Project

 The KK Berge Building is along the Minnesota River.
 The building has been part- of Granite Falls since the early 1900’s.
 The KK Berge building of present day, however, was originally set for demotion due to flood mitigation.
 The building was saved.